viamrobotics/docs/docs/services/vision/detection.md

 You can use the following types of detectors:

 - [**color_detector**](#configure-a-color_detector): A heuristic detector that draws boxes around objects according to their hue (does not detect black, gray, and white).
-- [**tflite_cpu**](#configure-a-tflite_cpu-detector): A machine learning detector that draws bounding boxes according to the specified .tflite model file available on the robot’s hard drive.
+- [**mlmodel**](#configure-a-mlmodel-detector): A machine learning detector that draws bounding boxes according to the specified .tflite model file available on the robot’s hard drive.

 ## Configure a `color_detector`